curl/curl/README.md

 ## Security problems

-Report suspected security problems via [our HackerOne page](https://hackerone.com/curl) and not in public!
+Report suspected security problems via [our HackerOne page](https://hackerone.com/curl) and not in public.

 ## Notice